SrimanCode/hackathon/README.md

 - **Text Summarization:** Utilizes the TinyLlama model to generate concise summaries of input text.
 - **Voice Input:** Employs Whisper to convert voice notes into text for summarization.
+- **Query Summaries:** Allows users to ask questions or query information from the generated summaries.
 - **User-Friendly Interface:** Built with React and Material-UI for a responsive and intuitive user experience.
 - **Data Management:** Integrates Firebase for efficient storage and retrieval of notes.